30+ startup business ideas you can start in Australia

 Virtual assistant or organiser

 Virtual assistants enjoy flexible schedules and can start from home with minimal costs.
-Business leaders increasingly need remote support to handle admin, scheduling, and coordinating tasks.
+Business leaders increasingly need remote support for admin, scheduling, and coordination.

 Craft goods

 Turn a crafting skill into income by selling handmade goods locally and online.
-Popular options include:
+Australian-made products attract strong interest at local markets and on platforms like Etsy.

 - paintings and artwork